 One might take consolation in the fact that black hole singularities are covered up by event horizons in classical gravity, at least if Cosmic Censorship holds true\footnote{Of course, the information paradox comes back to bite us at the quantum level, even if this claim was correct!}.
 But even this grim consolation, at best only holds for an asymptotic observer.
-An infalling observer still must face the loss of predictivity at his future singularity.
+An infalling observer still will face loss of predictivity at the future singularity inside the black hole, which he/she is guaranteed to hit.
 Further, fine-tuned initial data can result in nakedly singular evolution even in classical gravity.
 Even more relevant for us, the cosmic singularity in our past is naked, and that is something we cannot help but confront.

 Since singularities are believed to be short distance features, they point towards a UV modification of gravity.
 String theory is expected to be UV-finite, so one might hope that it can help cure singularities.
 Indeed, stringy resolutions of some singularities do exist \cite{Dixon1, Dixon2, Strominger, APS, McGreevy}, but these are at the level of case studies.
 It is fair to say that a coherent overall picture of singularities in string theory is lacking.